Science On The Ballot: Coronavirus Brings Culture And Expertise To 2020 Election

 Trump also insisted the head of the Centers for Disease Control and Prevention had been misquoted about the difficulties of managing COVID-19 in the fall.
 Dr. Robert Redfield took the lectern to say he had not been misquoted.

-But all this was prelude to the Thursday night stunner, when the president extended his embrace of "game changer" therapy ideas to raising the question of whether injecting a disinfectant (which can kill the coronavirus on a surface) into a person could kill the virus (in reality, doing so would be toxic).
+But all this was prelude to the Thursday night stunner, when the president extended his embrace of "game-changer" therapy ideas to raising the question of whether injecting a disinfectant (which can kill the coronavirus on a surface) into a person could kill the virus (in reality, doing so would be toxic).

 A long-term struggle